 The differences viewer provides a powerful editor that enables code completion, live templates, and other features.

 Diff & Merge viewer

 Jump to the next or previous difference.

-When the last or first difference is reached, IntelliJ IDEA suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or the first difference is reached, IntelliJ IDEA suggests clicking the arrow buttons or pressing F7/Shift+F7 once more and comparing other files modified locally.
+This behavior depends on the Go to the next file after reaching last change option in the Differences Viewer settings.

 This behavior is supported only when the Differences Viewer is invoked from the Commit tool window Alt+0.

 Compare the local copy of the previous or next file with its update from the server.

 Display all changed files in the current change set and navigate to them.
 This action is only available when you review changes to multiple files.

 Open the selected file in the editor.
 The caret is placed in the same position as in the Differences Viewer.

 Select a viewer mode: side-by-side or unified.
 The side-by-side mode has two panels, the unified mode has one panel.